IGBB/D_Cottons_USDA/README.md

     2. MrBayes (+ BUCKy concordance) for Bayesian
 5. TE characterization
   1. Cluster via RepeatExplorer
-  2. Annotate with cotton-enriched RepeatMasker database
+  2. Annotate with newest cotton-enriched RepeatMasker database (created 09/2016)
   2. Hierarchical clustering of repeats to assess similarity among species
   3. Map character to tree and assess gain/loss (fastANC or similar) overall, and on a per character basis (however many subdivisions)
 6. NUMT/NUPT characterization